-In-hye had a choice once and so did the protagonist.
+In-hye had a choice once, and so did the protagonist.
 They had a chance to escape and run away when they were little children.
-But fidelity to family came first and so they returned to society to go by the rules and not against them.
+But fidelity to the family came first, so they returned to society and went by society’s rules, not against them.

 Imagery created by the surreal pen of Han Kang is extraordinary.
-Symbolism is rampant and dialogues all uttered with precision, like the precision of a surgeon.
+Symbolism is rampant, and dialogues are all uttered with precision, like the precision of a surgeon.

-Nothing is without meaning: objects of illegal desire like a pear, or objects of defiance like the blood entering the I.V. line, or objects of childhood innocence like ripe and juicy peaches in a basket, or objects of nonviolent non-cooperation like the black garbage bags full of meat.
+Nothing is without meaning: objects of illegal desire like a pear, things of defiance like the blood entering the I.V. line, objects of childhood innocence like ripe and juicy peaches in a basket, or objects of nonviolent non-cooperation like the black garbage bags full of meat.

-The power of Kang’s writing is such that you can actually feel the pain of the knife, the pricking of the I.V. line, and the agonizing pain of In-hye when she had sex with her husband after so many months.
+The power of Kang’s writing is such that you can feel the pain of the knife, the pricking of the I.V. line, and the unbearable pain of In-hye when she had sex with her husband after so many months.

-We know we are in pain and we want to go to our rest.
-But if not for us then at least for the sake of others, sometimes we need to get up.
+We know we are in pain and want to go to our rest.
+But if not for us, then at least for the sake of others, sometimes we need to get up.

-If you like a racy literary fiction marvel then this is the book for you.
-If you like a female protagonist in a powerful image then yet again this is the book you should be reading.
-It’s a small novel, my copy is only 183 pages and it a haunting tale so read it when you are sure you are not feeling as they say ‘faint of heart’.
+If you like a marvellously racy literary fiction book, then this book is for you.
+If you want a powerful female protagonist, this is the book you should be reading.
+It’s a short novel, my copy is only 183 pages, and it is a haunting tale so read it when you are sure you are not ‘faint of heart’.

-Read the book on a free weekend with a nice cup of coffee at hand and on a comfortable cushioned place where you will not feel faint.
-Because the book is so powerful that you may feel a bit faint so lie down and read it preferably.
+Read the book on a free weekend with a nice cup of coffee at hand and in a comfortable, cushioned place where you will not feel faint.
+Because the book is so powerful that you may feel a bit fuzzy, so lie down and read it.

-Don’t read it while commuting.
-This book deserves your full attention because it can change your life, so please read it when you are able to dedicate some time to ponder over the matter at hand.
+Please don’t read it while commuting.
+This book deserves your full attention because it can change your life, so please read it when you can dedicate some time to ponder over the matter at hand.

-I’m looking forward to reading more books by Kang.
+I am looking forward to reading more of Kang’s books.

-I admire the work done by the translator who is Deborah Smith and hope to read other books translated or penned by her in the near future.
+I admire the translation work of Deborah Smith and hope to read other books translated or penned by her.

 Copyright©2019 Fiza Pathan